alphagov/observe-prom-loadtest/README.md

         docker build -t local/locustexporter .

-    c.
+    e.
 Please also make sure that you configure prometheus to scrape the prometheus that is the system under test.
 This can be done by adding the target prometheus server to the scrape config defined here:

         {project_root}/config/prometheus-config.yaml

-    d.
+    f.
 If all is well you can configure the enviroment.
 In order to do that we run a docker compose command that should bring everything up as expected.
 Run this command as root since we have seen some issues with it.

         sudo docker-compose -f compose-env.yaml

-    e.
+    g.
 All should of gone well.
 You can verify this by running the following command and receiving similar output.

         docker ps
         root@ip-10-0-101-220:/home/ubuntu# docker ps